 Bulk Materials We Ship Worldwide

 Natural Gypsum is a sulfate mineral compound of Calcium Sulfate Dihydrate.
-It has a wide variety of uses – primarily for plaster/wallboard and cement production but it also is used as a soil conditioner and fertilizer, in surgical splints/casting models and impression plasters in dentistry.
+It has a wide variety of uses – primarily for plaster/wallboard and cement production, but also as a soil conditioner and fertilizer, in surgical splints/casting models and in impression plasters in dentistry.

-Natural Gypsum is IMI’s flagship product with over 3 million metric tons sold each year.
-With long term exclusive contracts with mines and quarries in Europe, Latin America and the Middle East, IMI is able to service a wide range of regions from the US East Coast, to North Coast South America, to India and Africa.
+Natural Gypsum is IMI’s flagship product with over 5 million metric tons sold each year.
+With long-term exclusive contracts with mines and quarries in Europe, Latin America and the Middle East, IMI is able to service a wide range of regions from the US East Coast to North Coast South America, India and Africa.

 Bauxite is an aluminum ore and is the raw material in aluminum production.
-Typically, bauxite is classified in terms of its intended application: metallurgical, chemical, cement, etc. Bauxite is composed mainly of the minerals gibbsite (Al(OH)3), boehmite y-AlO(OH) and diaspore α-AlO(OH), and iron, clay and silica are also present.
+Typically, bauxite is classified in terms of its intended application: metallurgical, chemical, cement, etc. Bauxite is composed mainly of the minerals gibbsite Al(OH)₃, boehmite y-AlO(OH) and diaspore α-AlO(OH), with iron, clay and silica also present.

 IMI markets approximately 500,000 MT of bauxite annually specifically for cement applications in North and South America.